-6. On January 5, 2010, upon consent by persons including Ganesh and PST, the former Commissioner issued an order (the 2010 Order).
-Ganesh and PST reciived advice from counsel in negotiating the agreement in which they consented to the Commissioner's issuing the 2010 Order.

-7. The 2010 Order stated that Ganesh and PST had offered shares in PST to members of the public, including by advertising the availability of such investments on a website.
-The 2010 Order stated further that these shares were securities that required the Commissioner's qualification before issuance to the public, but that the Commissioner had not qualified the shares for public issuance.
-The 2010 Order directed Ganesh and PST to refrain from selling shares in PST except in transactions exempt from regulation under the California Corporate Securities Law.

-8. For at least two reasons, the 2010 Order would have provided material information to any person considering an investment in PST after January 5, 2010.
+- 6. On January 5, 2010, upon consent by persons including Ganesh and PST, the then-Commissioner issued an order (the 2010 Order).
+Ganesh and PST received advice from counsel in negotiating the agreement in which they consented to the Commissioner's issuance of the 2010 Order. - 7.
+The 2010 Order stated that Ganesh and PST had offered shares in PST to members of the public, including by advertising the availability of such investments on a website.
+The 2010 Order stated further that these shares were securities that required qualification before being offered or sold, but that the securities were not qualified.
+The 2010 Order directed Ganesh and PST to refrain from selling shares in PST except in transactions exempt from regulation under the Corporate Securities Law. - 8.
+For at least two reasons, the 2010 Order would have provided material information to any person considering an investment in PST after January 5, 2010.
 First, the 2010 Order demonstrates that before January 5, 2010, Ganesh had failed to ensure that PST issued shares only in compliance with the California Corporate Securities Law.
-Second, the 2010 Order demonstrates that Ganesh actually knew or should have known on and after

-January 5, 2010, that PST could not issue securities to the general public, but instead could issue them only in transactions exempt from the California Corporate Securities Law
+Second, the 2010 Order demonstrates that Ganesh actually knew or should have known on and after January 5, 2010, that PST could not issue securities to the general public, but instead could issue them only in transactions exempt from the California Corporate Securities Law.